haaboo/r/_episodes/09-Data-Verbs---select.md

 ~~~
 {: .output}

-but since it drops all the other columns, it is probably not the outcome you were looking for.
+but since it drops all the other columns, it is might not be the outcome you were looking for.
 Instead, `rename()` can rename columns while retaining the rest of the data frame.